 In general, we recommend opting for fixed-rate plans with a 12-month term to ensure stable pricing and avoid the risk of fluctuating bills.

-Electricity Facts Label
+Understanding Electricity Facts Labels

 Each electricity plan in the state of Texas comes with a standardized document called an electricity facts label (EFL).
 An EFL details the specific aspects of each electricity plan, including the rate, contract terms and any additional fees.
-Read your EFL before settling on an energy plan for an in-depth understanding of your monthly charges, as well as any discounts and how to secure the savings offered.

 Free Nights and Weekends Energy Plans